The 7 Chakra Colors and Their Meaning

 The Chakra impacts the emotions, joy, desire, and compassion for others.
 It is the seat of our sexuality, sensuality, and creative flow.
 This Chakra is also responsible for the proper functioning of the reproductive system.

 The imbalance of this Chakra can result in problems related to sexuality and reproductivity.
 Thus, it’s essential to keep this Chakra healthy and active.

 The glands that connect to this Chakra are mainly the female reproductive organs, the lymphatic system, the large intestine, pelvis, and bladder.
 Also, the sense of taste is dependent on this vortex.

 3. The Manipura or the Solar Plexus Chakra – Yellow Color

 If you are experiencing tremendous success in both your personal and professional lives, it could be due to Solar Plexus or the Manipura Chakra’s normal functioning.

-Yellow is a color that represents our personal power, identity, mastery, and Co-creation, energy and power.
-Thus, this Chakra is also symbolized with the color Yellow.
+Yellow is a color that represents our personal power, identity, mastery, and co-creation, energy and power.
+Thus, the color yellow symbolizes this Chakra.
 A person with a strong aura, confidence, and strength would generally have the Solar Plexus Chakra working absolutely fine.
-This Chakra is also responsible for creating a sense of self-love and respect for others and is linked to our sense of sight.
+This Chakra is also responsible for creating a sense of self-love and respect for others and links to our sense of sight.

 Adrenal glands are connected to the Manipura Chakra.
 Activating this Chakra regularly can instill poise in a person.